HomeBlogMarketingSEO9+ SEO Metrics You Should Be Measuring

 What are important KPIs for SEO?

-The KPIs for SEO depends on your strategic marketing goals.
+The KPIs for SEO depend on your strategic marketing goals.
 If your main objective is to generate traffic, you’ll set KPIs for traffic-related metrics.
 If your marketing objective is to increase the conversion rate, you’ll focus on a different set of metrics.